arjunrao87/graphql-summit-2017/interesting-points.md

 - 1MB github json message payload limit
 - Static analysis of query to find out what the cost of the query is because rate limiting is much harder in graphql than in rest .
 Done by github ( done at the onset of the query).
 To give back an estimation of the work that will be needed to be done on the server side ( request budget )
 - Really gotta use data loader to retrieve responses otherwise things go awry v quickly
 - Create middleware like gramps
+- Pagination syntax ( first = Int = 10 )